 Erin comes to the Community Partnerships Manager position from the Boston Cares Corporate team, where she designed and ran corporate days of service.
 She is excited to continue to engage with nonprofits in the Boston area and help them utilize the power of volunteers.
 She holds a Bachelor’s of Arts from Middlebury College, and prior to Boston Cares she served as an AmeriCorps member at the Teton Literacy Center.
 Erin spends most of her free time playing ultimate frisbee and hanging out with her friends and their dogs.

-Megan is our newest member of the corporate team helping to plan days of service with our corporate and agency partners.
+Megan joined the Boston Cares corporate team helping to plan days of service with our corporate and agency partners.
 She holds a Bachelor’s of Arts degree from Syracuse University and is a recent graduate of AmeriCorps National Civilian Community Corps (NCCC) where she served in 6 states primarily working with Habitat for Humanity.
 Megan’s passions in the nonprofit industry include environmental conservation and advocacy of quality education for all.

 Associate Director, Corporate Engagement